After Sunset

 Winter evenings are great for spotting the Milky Way, coursing from the south, high overhead through Cassiopeia, and on towards the northwest horizon.

-Just beneath the belt of Orion is a faint patch of light that marks the hunter's sword.
+Just beneath the belt of Orion is a faint patch of light that marks the hunter’s sword.
 This is M-42, the Great Orion Nebula.
 A small telescope can reveal the overall shape of the nebula.
-Also visible in telescopes is a quartet of young stars near the center called the Trapezium.
-These young stars formed out of the gas and dust of the nebula.
+A quartet of young stars near the center is called the Trapezium.
+These stars formed out of the gas and dust of the nebula.

 Early Morning

-As Earth orbits the Sun throughout the year, the constellations rise and set just a little bit earlier every day.
-You won't see much difference from night to night, but you will over the course of weeks or months.
-What we see in today's pre-dawn sky is a preview of the early evening sky in later months.
-Go out before dawn this month for a look ahead at the summer night sky.
+Throughout the year, the constellations rise and set just a little bit earlier every day.
+You won’t see much difference from night to night, but you will over the course of weeks or months.
+What we see in today’s pre-dawn sky is a preview of the early evening sky in later months.
+Go out before dawn this month for a look ahead at the spring night sky.

 Before you set your alarm for the wee hours of the morning, consider planning out your observing.
 Desktop planetarium software like the free, open-source Stellarium can show you more precisely where night sky objects can be found on any date and time, and help you plan ahead.